mgsweet/PUBG-Macro-Assist/README.md

 ### Usage for  `green_Assist.ahk`(No Compensation Edition)
 1. Crouch Jumping: All of your `space` click will become super jump, just jump as usual.
-2. Autofire: you can use single-fire mode of the gun to fire as the autofire mode, which will make you fire more stable.
-3. Fast Aiming: aim faster in the game.
+2. Fast Aiming: aim faster in the game.
 A nice tool I suggest you to use.
-But it may cause bug while you aim and jump.
-If you cause that, all you need is just jump again.
-5. Some hotkey you should know:
+3. Some hotkey you should know:
 	1. `NumPad1`: change ADS setting

 ## Development